 - Good cycling routes built in all the new housing developments before the homes are occupied, so as to encourage cycling to schools, town centres and stations, rather than adding to local traffic.

-Our next new route will extend the Woods Ave cycleway up Woods Ave to Bishops Rise, including a wider shared use pavement on the north side of the road and works at the Bishops Rise roundabout to enable access to the University Halls of Residence.
+Our next new route extends the Woods Ave cycleway up Woods Ave to Bishops Rise, including a wider shared use pavement on the north side of the road and works at the Bishops Rise roundabout to enable access to the University Halls of Residence.
 The route was completed in May 2018.
 Photos of the works so far can be seen in a separate post and the completed route here.
 The three photos below give a flavour of the changes made.

-The photo shows the view from the end of the current cycle route at Oxlease looking west, up the hill to Bishops Rise.
+The photos shows the view from the end of the current cycle route at Oxlease looking west, up the hill to Bishops Rise.
 As can be seen in the more recent picture, the cycle path passes the large tree to the left on the current grass verge and then become shared use path for the rest of the route.